MUM THINKS I'M AT A YOGA RETREAT

 WE MUST IMAGINE SISYPHUS BANGING

 Bang Face’s music exaggerates in volume and speed, and crucially its ability to fuse as many genres together as possible.
 One pundit tells me that Bang Face is the best festival because it contains all music, either in pastiche or earnest.
 There is a history of appreciating extremity in all its forms here — they even once hosted Napalm Death.
 I couldn’t help but compare my last experience at a music festival at Butlins, Bloc 2015, where I saw Dean Blunt perform a melon-twisting theatrical show of strobes, saxophones, smoke machines and noise.
 I would have loved a Sunn 0))) or a NAILS on the bill: to contain the festival’s own anomaly.
-Bang Face is a festival that takes fun very seriously, but it doesn’t always take itself seriously enough.
+Bang Face is a festival that takes fun very seriously, and doesn’t always take itself seriously enough.
 But with this year’s theme as ‘myths and legends’, if you can't handle the festival at its most Dionysian, do you deserve it at its most Apollonian?

 WHAT WE DO IN LIFE ECHOES IN ETERNITY